mrocca1998/Peer-Evaluation/README final turn in.md

 -All users made by an admin are given a default password "default."
 Upon login for the first time, these users are redirected to the edit profile page.
 This allows them to provide a new, secure password as well as edit any personal infor such as the name they go by

 -fixed bug with duplicate membership and assignment entries as well as failure to cascade these objects when their dependencies are deleted

+-Admins can now add/edit grades for students per project